Learning with Spike Synchrony in Spiking Neural Networks: Supplementary Note 4: Cross-architecture overview and design rationale

-Furthermore, let
+furthermore, let

-We denote by \( t_{\mathrm{pre},b,i} \) the first-spike time for the \( i \)-th pre-synaptic neuron within the \( b \)-th sample (or mini-batch element).
+we denote by \( t_{\mathrm{pre},b,i} \) the first-spike time for the \( i \)-th pre-synaptic neuron within the \( b \)-th sample (or mini-batch element).
 In other words, for each data sample \( b \) and each input neuron \( i \), \( t_{\mathrm{pre},b,i} \) is the time step at which that neuron emits its first spike.
 Similarly, \( t_{\mathrm{post},b,j} \) refers to the first-spike time for the \( j \)-th post-synaptic neuron in the \( b \)-th sample. \( \text{pre\_spike}_{b,i}(t) \) and \( \text{post\_spike}_{b,j}(t) \) indicate whether the \( i \)-th (or \( j \)-th) neuron fires a spike at time \( t \) in the \( b \)-th sample.
 Then, for each batch $b$, the update to $\mathbf{W}_{\mathrm{proj}}$ follows:

-where $\Delta \mathbf{W}\in\mathbb{R}^{C\times C}$ matches the projection-layer dimensionality.
-The hyperparameters, \( a_{+} \) and \( a_{\text{baseline}} \), which respectively govern the magnitudes of synaptic potentiation and baseline synaptic depression.
+where $\Delta W \in R^{C\times C}$ matches the projection-layer dimensionality.
+The hyperparameters, \( A_{+} \) and \( A_{\text{-}} \), which respectively govern the magnitudes of synaptic potentiation and synaptic depression.
 These parameters are empirically determined through experimental tuning to optimize the model's performance, and $\sigma$ controls the Gaussian sensitivity window over spike-time differences.
 This spike-driven update effectively merges conventional gradient-based learning with temporal self-organization, encouraging channels that fire synchronously (within short time lags) to strengthen their synaptic connections.

 Thus, SSDSA incorporates multi-head spiking self-attention to model cross-channel dependencies, and refines its final projection layer via spike-based synaptic plasticity.
-Then, the network gains an additional mechanism for harnessing temporal correlations in neural activations, which improves spatiotemporal feature representations compared to purely gradient-based alternatives.

-\item \textbf{Spiking Feed-Forward Network (SFFN).} Following the attention block, the network applies a feed-forward sub-module with grouped convolutions and spiking activations:
+Then, the network gains an additional mechanism for harnessing temporal correlations in neural activations, which improves spatiotemporal feature representations compared to purely gradient-based alternatives. \\ \textbf{Spiking Feed-Forward Network (SFFN).} Following the attention block, the network applies a feed-forward sub-module with grouped convolutions and spiking activations: